 Protesters were also angry with the Irish government for allowing it to happen.

-This RTÉ News report from 26 June 2004 shows demonstrations at Shannon and at Dromoland Castle in Co.
+There were demonstrations at Shannon and at Dromoland Castle in Co.
 Clare, where Bush was attending an EU-US summit.
 One of the protesters is shown handing a warrant for Bush's arrest to Irish Gardaí.
 Western Correspondent Jim Fahy speaks to Cara Costello of the Tralee Anti-War Group, Sean O'Connor from Drogheda and Richard Boyd Barrett, chairman of the Irish Anti-War Movement.